mrozowski/Grpc-and-rabbitmq/README.md

 The main purpose of this project was to learn more about Grpc and RabbitMQ message broker.
 This project consists of 3 services **Bridge**, **Request Processor** and **Reporter**.
 Services communicate with each other using Grpc and RabbitMQ.

+## Technologies
+* Spring
+* Grpc
+* RabbitMQ
+* Asciidocktor
+* Docker

 ## Bridge
-It's service made for receiving requests from clients.
+This service works as a gate for a client.
+It receives requests from clients, store them and send to another service for processing.
 It has 3 REST endpoints
 * `sendRequest` - send a new request to the service
 * `getStatus` - get status of the request
 * `getResult` - get the request's result

 And one gRPC endpoint
-* `notifyRequestDone` - notify bridge that request was processed
+* `notifyRequestDone` - notify bridge that process finished

 Bridge creates and stores client's requests.
 For simplicity, it stores requests in memory (inside list).
 After Bridge store request it sends it to `RequestProcessor` service using gRPC protocol.

 ## Request Processor (RP)
 RP does not use REST endpoints.
 It uses gRPC to communicate with Bridge and RabbitMQ for communication with Reporter service.
-After it receives requests.
-It starts processing.
+After it receives requests it starts processing.

 gRPC endpoints:
 * `processRequest` - send request for processing